CBIIT/bento-docs/in-depth-guides/installation/installing-bento-on-your-local-machine.md

 ---
 layout: default
-nav_order: 5
+nav_order: 1
-title: Template
+title: Installing Bento on Your Local Machine
 ---

-# Template Title

-This is the template for bento-tools documentation
+# Installing Bento on Your Local Machine

 ## Introduction
 Documentation will be saved in git, and presented using `github pages` using Jekyll.
 This requires that files be saved in markdown format.
 They will be automatically convered into html.
 Furthermore, they can easily be converted into pdfs or other formats.